-It’s best to spray paint in your garage with drop cloths covering a large portion of the floor.
+It’s best to spray paint outdoors or in your garage with drop cloths covering a large portion of the floor.
 Spray paint has a tendency to migrate (don’t ask me how I know).

 Be sure to have the door at least partly open and wear a mask.
 The fumes are strong!

 I used Rustoleum’s Universal spray paint which has a paint and primer in one.
 Otherwise, I would suggest spray priming first for best stain blockage, adhesion and overall coverage.

 Two light coats seemed to cover well.
 The comfort spray tip made painting easy and it went on evenly with no drips.
 The next day, I did go back and touch up a few areas with some light passes.

 Let it dry and remove the tape carefully.

 Although we’ll use this cart mostly for outdoor entertaining, it’ll be stored inside.
 To protect it even further, I plan on giving the whole thing a coat of clear paste wax, finished with a good buffing (still on my to-do list).

 Hold the hook up where you want it and mark the holes with a pencil.
 Pre-drill the screw holes using a small bit to prevent the wood from splitting.